“Let the wise also hear and gain in learning, and the discerning acquire skill.” (Proverbs 1:5)

 Mandated Reporter Training: The only acceptable form of Mandated Reporter Training is the online training related to child abuse reporting provided by the California Department of Social Services.
 Ministers who work with elders may want to take in addition the elder abuse reporter training which would then be reported as Continuing Education hours.

 Boundary Training is offered at least twice each year by the Conference.
-Refer to Upwellings, the NCNC newsletter, for future offerings or check the NCNC Calendar link.
+Refer to Upwellings, the NCNC newsletter, for current offerings or check the NCNC Calendar link.

 - Currently acceptable alternatives to the NCNC training are listed below.
 If you find another training you would like to take, in lieu of any of these trainings, you must submit a request to the COM-B co-chairs via email to email@example.com.
 The request to COM-B must include the length of the training, a detailed description of the curriculum that will be used, and a clear description of the structure, interaction between participants, as well as how participation is measured.

-o Christian Church (Disciples of Christ) of Northern California Nevada: Basic Clergy Ethics and Boundaries in-person training.
-Note: no current offering.
+Christian Church (Disciples of Christ) of Northern California Nevada: Basic Clergy Ethics and Boundaries in-person training.

-o The Ministerial Boundaries Training course, with at least six contact hours, offered by the City of Refuge Note: no current offering.
+The Ministerial Boundaries Training course, with at least six contact hours, offered by the City of Refuge

 Note: The Boundary Training offered by Convergence (f.k.a. the Center for Progressive Renewal) and the half-day training offered at the Pacific School of Religion do not meet the Conference’s requirements at this time.